bjwhite-fnal/rucio-ams/README.md

 ~~~~
     0. Have a database created for the new deployment to use.
 (Duh)
     1. Create rucio-<experiment> project in OKD
-    2. Make sure you have the certificate and key for the Rucio service, and create the combined certificate+key PEM file.
+    2. Make sure you have the certificate and key for the Rucio service, with alternate names for the various services (webui, msg, auth)
     3. Edit <experiment>/setup_rucio_env.sh to set the required environment variables
     5. Have the FNAL OKD cluster administrators create the `useroot` account for the deployment to use
     6. Have the FNAL OKD cluster administrators create: